-Based on audited financial statements for the 2010, 2009 and 2008 fiscal years our calculations resulted in a composite score of 1.8, 2.0 and 1.8, respectively.
+Based on audited financial statements for the 2011, 2010 and 2009 fiscal years, our calculations resulted in composite scores for those years of 2.1, 1.8 and 2.0, respectively.

 The operating expenses associated with an existing school do not increase or decrease proportionally as the number of students enrolled at the school increases or decreases.
-We categorize our operating expenses as;
+We categorize our operating expenses as: